shapeshed/shapeshed.com/content/posts/i_dont_sell_sheds.md

-{
-  "title": "I don't sell sheds!",
-  "date": "2009-02-10T00:00:00+00:00",
++++
+date = "2009-02-10T00:00:00+00:00"
-  "description": "About once a month someone contacts me trying to place an order for a shed.
+description = "About once a month someone contacts me trying to place an order for a shed.
 A real shed that you can sit in.
-For once and for all I want to say I don't sell sheds..", "tags": [
+For once and for all I want to say I don't sell sheds.." tags = ["Personal"] title = "I don't sell sheds!"

-    "Personal"
-  ]
-}
++++
 <h3>Just a pseudonym</h3>

 <p>When I started freelancing I thought it would be good idea to trade under a pseudoym.
 Most of the domain names for the great ideas that I came up with were already taken so in the end I settled on Shape Shed.
 Not a great one but catchy enough and the .com domain was available.
 In my wildest dreams I couldn't imagine the fun that this would bring me from the World Wide Web.</p>